 In what would have been a gap-year, I went to Moscow State University to study Russian Language and Literature for one year, and before Russia, I went to high school in Massachusetts, USA (Northfield Mount Hermon School).
 Before that I lived in Istanbul, which is where I was born.

 My most recent study is more directly related to PULSE.
 I have the Plant-Based Nutrition Certificate offered by the T. Colin Campbell Centre for Nutrition Studies at Cornell University.
 This is a web-based program that I completed in May 2017.
-I recommend this course to everyone who is interested in learning more.
+And during the pandemic (March 2021) I completed a Food Systems and Sustainability Certificate offered by the same institution at Cornell University in upstate New York.
+I recommend both these courses to everyone who is interested in learning more.
 Modules are well defined and taught by the leaders of their fields.